beehive-lab/TornadoVM/docs/source/truffle-languages.rst

 3. Using the GraalVM Polyglot Dependencies as Standalone Toolkits
 ----------------------------------------------
-However, to interoperate from programs written in those programming languages and invoke a Java method, programmers would use the standalone distributions.
+However, to interoperate from programs written in those programming languages and invoke a Java method, users would use the standalone distributions.
 However, an aftermath of the last change is that the dedicated builds of GraalVM implemented languages, such as GraalPy, GraalVM JavaScript and TruffleRuby, do not work out-of-the-box with TornadoVM.
-Instead, programmers must build those frameworks from source.
+Instead, users must build those frameworks from source.

 A) Build GraalVM Polyglot Dependencies from Source
 ~~~~~~~~~~~~~~~~~~~~~~
 GraalVM implementations of the programming languages that can interoperate with Java are provided as standalone distributions, e.g., `GraalPy <https://github.com/oracle/graalpython.git/>`_, `GraalVM JavaScript <https://github.com/oracle/graaljs.git/>`_, `TruffleRuby <https://github.com/oracle/truffleruby.git/>`_.
 As detailed in the `GraalVM Reference Manuals <https://www.graalvm.org/latest/reference-manual/>`_, the following dependencies must be downloaded for each of the programming languages supported:

-To ease programmers, we outline beneath two steps in order to build each of the programming languages supported and to interoperate with TornadoVM.
+To ease users, we outline beneath two steps in order to build each of the programming languages supported and to interoperate with TornadoVM.

 **Step 1: Build GraalPy, GraalVM JavaScript and TruffleRuby, from source.**